pagkly/Zed/Investopedia3/Understanding Pro Rata.md

 ## Understanding Pro Rata

 Pro rata typically means that each party or person receives their fair share in proportion to the whole.
-Pro rata calculations can be used in many areas, including determining [dividend](https://www.investopedia.com/terms/d/dividend.asp) payments, which are cash payments by corporations paid to shareholders.
-Pro rata is also used to determine the amount of [premium](https://www.investopedia.com/terms/i/insurance-premium.asp) due for an insurance policy that only covered a partial term.
+Pro rata calculations can be used in many areas, including determining [[dividend]](https://www.investopedia.com/terms/d/dividend.asp) payments, which are cash payments by corporations paid to shareholders.
+Pro rata is also used to determine the amount of [[premium]](https://www.investopedia.com/terms/i/insurance-premium.asp) due for an insurance policy that only covered a partial term.
 Allocating the appropriate portion of an annual interest rate to a shorter time frame can also be done via pro rata.

 ## Pro Rata and Dividends per Shareholder

 When a company pays dividends to its shareholders, each investor is paid according to their holdings.
-If a company has 100 [shares outstanding](https://www.investopedia.com/terms/o/outstandingshares.asp), for example, and issues a dividend of $2 per share, the total amount of dividends paid will be $200.
+If a company has 100 [[shares outstanding]](https://www.investopedia.com/terms/o/outstandingshares.asp), for example, and issues a dividend of $2 per share, the total amount of dividends paid will be $200.
 No matter how many shareholders there are, the total dividend payments cannot exceed this limit.
 In this case, $200 is the whole, and the pro rata calculation must be used to determine the appropriate portion of that whole due to each shareholder.

 Assume there are only four shareholders who hold 50, 25, 15, and 10 shares, respectively.
 The amount due to each shareholder is their pro rata share.
 This is calculated by dividing the ownership of each person by the total number of shares and then multiplying the resulting fraction by the total amount of the dividend payment.

-The [majority shareholder](https://www.investopedia.com/terms/m/majorityshareholder.asp)'s portion, therefore, is (50/100) x $200 = $100.
+The [[majority shareholder]](https://www.investopedia.com/terms/m/majorityshareholder.asp)'s portion, therefore, is (50/100) x $200 = $100.
 This makes sense because the shareholder owns half of the shares and receives half of the total dividends.
 The remaining shareholders get $50, $30, and $20, respectively.

 ## Pro Rata for Insurance Premiums